 - Postal Regulatory Commission Shutdown Plan

-The Commission is very pleased with the FY 2017 Federal Employee Viewpoint Survey results.
-The Commission’s response rate of 84% is in the top ten for all federal small agencies, and well above the government-wide average response rate of 46%.
-Our overall Employee Engagement Index score of 84% increased over last year’s score – placing us in the top ten for Employee Engagement among federal very small agencies.
-The results also placed us in the top 10 among federal very small agencies for the New IQ index.
-The Office of Personnel Management identified 59 items as strengths for the Commission and 0 challenges.
+The Commission is very pleased with the FY 2018 Federal Employee Viewpoint Survey results.
+The Commission’s response rate of 87% is the third highest for very small agencies, 4th highest for all federal agencies, and well above the government-wide average response rate of 41%.
+Our overall Employee Engagement Index score of 79% – placing us well above the Employee Engagement index score average of 69% among federal very small agencies and 68% government-wide.
+The Office of Personnel Management identified 64 items as strengths for the Commission and zero challenges.
 These results demonstrate the commitment of the Commission’s leadership to our employees and the engagement of our employees to the work of the Commission.
-It is no coincidence that the questions with the highest positive score of 96% is “When needed I am willing to put in the extra effort to get the job done.” and “Physical conditions allow employees to perform their jobs well.”
+It is no coincidence that the two questions with the highest positive score for the Commission are “When needed I am willing to put in the extra effort to get the job done.” and “Physical conditions allow employees to perform their jobs well.”
 The Commission leadership will continue to use the annual employee feedback from the FEVS to improve our workplace – especially those areas that received less positive scores from our employees.
 We are proud to be, and plan to continue being, one of the best places to work in the federal government.